 During the audited time period, the Executive Director, Peter Ndungu, was responsible for all financial expenditures and directed staff on all financial activities.
 The boards of FoNR and NRCF will seek to conclude this episode by recovering unaccounted-for funds to the extent possible.
 This will be a difficult process in Kenya and may take a long time.
 Peter Ndungu, Beatrice Theuri and Naomi Kamanda no longer have a role in NRCF or Karibu Loo.

 The investigation proved that the core promises of the program have consistently been met.
-Despite the disappointing misappropriation of funds, students have attended school, received food and medical care, attended camp, and benefited from the computer lab and library.
+Despite the disappointing misappropriation of funds, students have attended school, received food and medical care, attended the camp, and benefited from the computer lab and library.
 In addition, students have received support from their NRCF caseworkers.

 Looking Ahead.
 Friends of Ngong Road and Ngong Road Children’s Foundation board members believe substantive changes must be made in how NRCF is managed and governed to apply the important lessons learned from this experience.